 It has not been demonstrated clearly that the applicant is in housing need and the applicant does not have the necessary period of occupancy to meet the 'local' criteria set out in policy LH2.
-In addition insufficient information has been received to allow an assessment of the significance of the single storey agricultural building and the impact of its demolition contrary to Core Strategy policy L3 and Local Plan policy LC5 and advice in the NPPF.

 Human Rights

 Any human rights issues have been considered and addressed in the preparation of this report.